Matesant/Cub3d/README.md

 #### to do so, you will need:

--A Closed Environment: The program will generate an error if the map is open (i.e., if it lacks boundaries).
+- A Closed Environment: The program will generate an error if the map is open (i.e., if it lacks boundaries).
 - Textures: Provide textures of your choice.
 In the map archive, specify SO, NO, WE, and EA with the paths to PNG texture files.
 - Floor and Ceiling Colors: Define the colors for the floor and ceiling.
 Use F for the floor color and C for the ceiling color, with values ranging from 0 to 255.
 - Character Conventions: Adhere to the following map characters: